mohanbabi/auth_tailscale/README.md

 # auth_tailscale
-Create a web interface to authentication in your's tailscale netwok This app is build using flask to join your's tailscale network. for this you need to follow the below steps.
+This a web interface to authentication in your's tailscale netwok This app is build using flask to join your's tailscale network. for this you need to follow the below steps.